discourse/discourse/README.md

 - A **contemporary, robust technology stack**, free of legacy PHP and MySQL constraints.

 Internet discussion belongs to everyone, not just huge corporate websites.

-Our goal is to **foster an active community of contributors**, all of whom commit to free, simple, pleasant to use online discussion software that can thrive in an Internet age dominated by micro-blogging and diminishing attention spans.
+## Requirements

 Discourse is built for the *next* 10 years of the Internet, so our requirements are high:

-Up-to-date desktop browsers:
+Desktop browsers:
   - Internet Explorer 9.0 (may not be fully functional), 10.0+
   - Firefox 16+
   - Google Chrome 23+
   - Safari 5+

-Latest generation of tablets:
+Tablets:
   - iPad 2+
   - Android 4.1+
   - Windows 8

-Modern mobile/smartphones:
+Smartphones:
   - iOS 6+
   - Android 4.1+
   - Windows Phone 8